vipinkshyp/Gm-dvlpt/README.md

 # Gm-dvlpt
-A game is  a repository
+A new is  a repository